 Section 3 – Duties of the Officers

 The President shall preside at General Membership, Executive Committee and Board meetings, propose and bring to the floor initiatives from the Board that fulfill the purpose of LAA, and implement resolutions by the Board.
-The President shall annually appoint Chairs for the Standing Committees of the Board.
-The President shall produce a Summary of Board or Executive Committee actions to present or deliver to the General Membership.
+The President shall annually appoint Chairs for the Standing Committees of the Board in the first quarter of the calender year.
+Committee Chairs may be selected from either the Board or general membership.
+If a Committee Chair is selected from the general membership, the Board shall vote to approve.
+Standing Committee Chairs have full voting rights on the Board.The President shall produce a Summary of Board and/or Executive Committee actions to present or deliver to the General Membership.

 The Vice President shall carry out all powers and functions of the President in the absence of the President.
 The Vice President shall chair the Programs Committee unless otherwise directed by the Board.
 The Vice President shall further perform such duties as may be prescribed by the Board.

 The Secretary shall keep the minutes of the Board and General Membership meetings.
 Minutes of the Board meetings shall include a list of Board members attending, including proxies.
 The Secretary shall also keep and maintain other records as directed by the Board.
 The Secretary shall see that regular updates of information are communicated by email to the membership and provided to the LAA website.
 The Secretary shall ensure that a quorum is present before a vote.

 The Treasurer shall collect dues from all members and all money from other sources and keep an accurate and complete record thereof; oversee the care and custody of all funds and securities of the organization; and shall assure deposit of funds in the name of the Organization.
 The Treasurer shall submit a financial report at all regular Board meetings; and prepare, at the end of the calendar year, a financial report of the year’s receipts and expenditures for the purpose of an audit to an extent and detail as deemed appropriate by the Board.
 The audit shall be due by the end of the first quarter of the next calendar year.
-The Treasurer shall maintain a membership list which includes contact information for all members (paid or delinquent), and update the list as needed.
+The Treasurer shall submit all required reports to State and Federal agencies and pay all expenses associated with these reports to the respective Agencies.

 The Communications Officer shall keep the members informed about upcoming meetings and other items of interest.
 The Communications Officer shall document all requests for information and support received from non-LAA sources.
 This information shall be shared periodically with the LAA members.